 I gotta tell ya guys, I can’t resist this Copycat Panera Chipotle Chicken Avocado Melt.
-I ordered it the first time by accident and was immediately hooked!
-I found myself stopping by Panera more than once just to satisfy my cravings, so I knew I had to make a home version and avoid spending $$ and avoid the long waits in line.
+I ordered it the first time by accident at Panera and was immediately hooked!
+Just to satisfy my cravings, I had to make a home version to avoid spending $$.
+(And to avoid a wait in line!)

-Now, my first Panera love was this discontinued number (I swear I mourned it when it was gone from their menu) Panera’s Turkey Artichoke Panini.
+Now, my first Panera love was this discontinued number (I swear I mourned it when it was gone from their menu), so here’s my copycat version: Panera’s Turkey Artichoke Panini.
 Next, I fell for their Steak and White Cheddar Panini.
-I NEVER in a zillion years would have ordered that except a friend raved about it!
+I NEVER in a zillion years would have ordered it except a friend raved about it, and that same friend and I got together to recreate it.

 About Copycat Panera Chipotle Chicken Avocado Melt:

-So now, I hope you’ll think of me as the friend raving about this Chipotle Chicken Avocado Melt.
-I don’t care if you get it from Panera or make my homemade version, just get it…and get it in your tummy asap!
+So now, I’m the friend raving about this Chipotle Chicken Avocado Melt.
+I don’t care if you get it from Panera or make my homemade version, just get it in your tummy asap!
 You can thank me later.
 When your mouth’s not full.
 Mic drop.
 Boom.

-It’s the combination of a little smoke from the chicken, the smoked gouda, and the chipotle peppers, a little spicy (again the chipotles), all cooled down by the avocado and punctuated by the sweet/sour tang of the Peppadew peppers.
+It’s the combination of smoke from the chicken, the smoked Gouda, and the chipotle peppers, with a touch of spice (again the chipotles), all cooled by the avocado and punctuated by the sweet/sour tang of the Peppadew peppers.
 It melds into one glorious, hot, cheesy, squishy (if a little messy) sandwich!

 Finding those “Special” ingredients:

-Depending on where you live, you may or may not be able to come up with all the ingredients for the sandwich.
-Here are my thoughts on items that might be harder to find and a couple of substitutions that I think won’t break the integrity of the sandwich.
+Depending on where you live, you may or may not be able to come up with all the ingredients.
+Here are my thoughts on the harder to find ingredients and substitutions that won’t break the integrity of the sandwich (or the bank)

 - Peppadew Peppers: Peppadews (brand name for pickled Juanita peppers) are mild but have some intense sweet/sour tanginess.
-They’re fabulous.
-You might find them in jars in the condiment aisle (and they will keep forever coz they’re basically pickles) or maybe you might find them at a salad or olive bar (that’s how I got mine.)
-Of course, they can be ordered tho they’re a little pricey.
-A reasonable but different tasting substitute could be roasted red peppers but if you sub, you’ll lose the unique flavor of the peppadews.
+They may be in jars in the condiment aisle (and will keep forever coz they’re basically pickles).
+You might find them at a salad or olive bar (that’s how I got mine.)
+They can be ordered tho they’re pricey.
+A reasonable substitute is Sweet Salad Peppers.
+Roasted red peppers will work, but depending on the brand you might lose the sweet/sour tang.

 - Smoked Pulled Chicken: If you can go there, more power to you!
-I have used leftover chicken (rotisserie would be great) and have poached chicken, roasted chicken, and used leftover turkey.
-I did try a few drops of liquid smoke (see my Top Secret Super Stealth Arsenal of Ingredients) when I roasted the chicken.
-It did add a bit of smokey flavor but I wouldn’t go buy a bottle just for this.
+I have used leftover chicken (rotisserie would be great), and have poached chicken, roasted chicken, and used leftover turkey.
+A few drops of liquid smoke (see my Top Secret Super Stealth Arsenal of Ingredients) when I roasted and poached did add the smoky flavor, but I wouldn’t go buy a bottle just for this.
 Plain chicken is just fine.
 If you’re making this after a holiday, turkey works well, too!

-- Chipotle Peppers: I am referring to Chipotle Peppers in Adobo sauce.
-I use them so often (and they’re on my link above, the arsenal one) that I forget not everyone knows about these gems.
-If you want to read more, Fine Cooking has a nice write-up.
-They have a fiery, smoky flavor and bring some heat to the spread.
+- Chipotle Peppers: These are canned Chipotle Peppers in Adobo sauce.
+I use them so often (and they’re on my link above, the Arsenal one) that I forget not everyone knows about these gems.
+They have a fiery, smoky flavor.
 Add them to mayo to taste so you can choose your heat level.
-Freeze any remaining and use them in one of my other recipes, maybe.
-Just click the links at the bottom of my post for Chipotle or use my search bar.
+Freeze any remaining and use n one of my other recipes – just click the tag at the bottom of my post or use my search bar.

-- Smoked Gouda: It’s easier to find these days than it used to be; you might want to check the deli and I know Aldi has it for about half the price of the grocery store.
-It’s not a deal-breaker for me to use plain ol’ Gouda rather than smoked, though.
-I think white cheddar would be great in this sandwich, too.
+- Smoked Gouda: It’s easier to find these days than it used to be; check the deli, or pick up at Aldi or Lidl for about half the price.
+It’s not a deal-breaker for me to use plain ol’ Gouda.
+White cheddar or Provolone would be great substitutes.

 What to serve with Copycat Panera Chipotle Chicken Avocado Melt:

-The sandwich just by itself is such a complete meal that you don’t need much to accompany it.
-Guys, just like Panera, I had to go with chips to serve alongside my sandwich.
+The sandwich, just by itself, is such a complete meal that you don’t need much.
+Guys, just like Panera, I had to go with chips.
 A nice side salad would be great, too.

 You could add a bowl of soup, maybe if you lean that way.
-I mean ya can’t go wrong with soup and sandwiches, amirite?!
-And of course, I’m going to put in a shameless plug and direct you to my Soup Menu where you’ll find Soups, Chowders & Ghilis galore coz I love love love me some soup!
+I’m going to put in a shameless plug and direct you to my Soup Menu where you’ll find Soups, Chowders & Chilis galore.

 Making Copycat Panera Chipotle Chicken Avocado Melt:

-Like most sandwiches, after getting all your ingredients together, it’s just about assembly and the heating.
-You can really play around with the amounts of ingredients and think of my recipe, below, as kind of a “guide.”
+Like most sandwiches, after getting all your ingredients together, it’s just about assembly and heating.
+You can really play around with the amounts of ingredients and think of my recipe as a “guide.”

 First, make the Chipotle mayo: mince up a little chipotle pepper and add to the mayonnaise, just so the flavors can meld together while you get everything else ready.
-Go by taste when you add the chipotle and make it as mild or as hot as you’d like.
+Go by taste.

-Then smear on the inside of both the top and bottom of the bread with the Chipotle mayo and layer on the rest of the ingredients.
-I like to put the gouda on top of the mayo (use a slice on the top and the bottom piece of bread) so it is closest to the heat, then the chicken and Peppadew, and finally, the avocado and cilantro.
+Smear on the inside of both the top and bottom of the bread with the Chipotle mayo and layer on the rest of the ingredients.
+Gouda first (on both the top and the bottom piece of bread), so it is closest to the heat, then the chicken and Peppadew.
+Finish off with the avocado and cilantro.

-Grill your sandwich in a large skillet (just dry, no oil or butter) and take a hint from the restaurants.
-As you start to get a little color on the bread, add a small bit of water to the skillet and add a lid.
-That steam is going to really warm every part of the sandwich and help the cheese to melt perfectly.
-Once the water is gone (watch that you don’t burn the sandwich or add so much water everything gets wet and soggy) and the bread crisps up a bit, give it a turn, and toast the other side.
+Grill in a large skillet (just dry, no oil or butter) and take a hint from the restaurants.
+As the bread picks up a little color, splash a bit of water into the skillet and add a lid.
+That steam permeates every part of the sandwich and helps the cheese to melt perfectly.
+Once the water is gone (watch that you don’t burn the sandwich or add so much water that everything gets wet and soggy) and the bread crisps up a bit, give it a turn, and toast the other side.

-I covered several options for the chicken above, but whatever chicken you use (white meat preferred, here) know that buying and cooking your own is cheaper than using a Rotisserie chicken.
-Look for breasts at a rock bottom (they’ll drop to a low about once a quarter) and stock your freezer when they’re on sale.
+I covered several options for the chicken, but whatever chicken you use (white meat preferred, here), know that buying and cooking your own sale-priced chicken is cheaper than using a Rotisserie chicken.
+(I have proven it over and over.)
+Look for breasts at rock bottom (they’ll drop to a low about once a quarter) and stock your freezer at a low.

-Aldi is gonna be your friend when it comes to ingredients (except for the Chipotle and the Peppadew).
-They have several bread options that work, smoked gouda for 1/2 the price of my grocery deli, and depending on the season avocados are often on sale and sometimes bagged.
+Aldi or Lidl are gonna be your friend when it comes to ingredients (except for the Chipotle and the Peppadew).
+They have several bread options that work, smoked Gouda for 1/2 the price of my grocery deli, and depending on the season, avocados are often on sale and sometimes bagged.

 If there are canned items, like the chipotle in adobo, or pantry items, like Mayo, that you use regularly, be mindful of when you are buying.
 Watch for sales, and know when the cycles are: